 The SC WIC program is aware of false information circulating regarding WIC benefits.
 Our WIC participants and new applicants can receive benefits without having to be physically present.
 The USDA physical presence waiver has waived the requirement to be physically present to receive services during the COVID-19 pandemic.
-It is in effect from March 23- September 30, unless it is extended.
-The waiver applies to areas impacted by WIC clinic closures, stay at home orders and persons who are under quarantine.
+It is in effect from March 23 until further notice.
+The waiver applies to areas impacted by WIC clinic closures, stay-at-home orders, and persons who are under quarantine.

 Clinic operating hours and staff availability will be subject to local and state orders related to the pandemic.
 Applicants and current participants should contact their local WIC clinic to find out what options are available.